crashfrog/Raspi-Weather-Station-Housing/readme.md

 ### Assembly instructions
 ![plate_assembly](assemblies/plate_assembly.png)

-pi_assembly();
-plate_stl();
 Insert the heat-set inserts.
 Mount the components.
 Mount the panel-mount USB connector, and connect to the RPi0.
 Connect the components using STEMMA-QT cables.

 ![plate_assembled](assemblies/plate_assembled.png)